 It is recognized by this Agreement that the nature of the Employer's operations requires overtime work from time to time.
 Employees will be paid at the rate of one and one-half (1-1⁄2) times the regular hourly rate for all authorized work performed in excess of forty (40) hours per week.
 Group B employees will be paid at the rate of one and one-half (1-1⁄2) times the regular hourly rate for all authorized work performed in excess of thirty-five (35) hours per week.
 No extra payment will be made for any occasional overtime performed which does not exceed fifteen (15) minutes in any one day.
-If an employee receives holiday pay under Article 21.02 the forty (40) and thirty-five (35) hour thresholds for weekly overtime in that week shall be reduced by eight (8) and seven (7), respectively, for each such holiday.
-If an employee has been on authorized union leave during a week, the thresholds for overtime shall be reduced by the number of hours of the leave.
+If an employee receives holiday pay under Article 21.02 or 21.05, or has been on authorized union leave during a week, the forty (40) and thirty-five (35) hour thresholds for weekly overtime in that week shall be reduced by eight (8) and seven (7), respectively, for each day of leave.

 The Employer will maintain an overtime bank for each employee consisting of a record of periods of authorized overtime worked which an employee may take as lieu time off.
 An employee's overtime bank may not exceed 50 hours in total.
-Overtime will be banked as it is earned (at one and one-half ( $1\frac{1}{2}$ ) times the actual hours worked) up to the 50 maximum unless the employee and their Supervisor mutually agree that the overtime be paid.
+Overtime will be banked as it is earned (at one and one-half (1 1⁄2) times the actual hours worked) up to the 50 maximum unless the employee and their Supervisor mutually agree that the overtime be paid.
 Lieu time off in an employee's overtime bank will be taken at a time mutually agreeable to the employee and the Employer.